Tubeless Flat - Now What?

 Although it’s rare - flat tires while running tubeless can happen.
 Flatting or puncturing a tire while setup tubeless isn’t the end of the world or even the end of your ride.

-To combat the dreaded tubeless pinch-flat, wheels like the SES 3.4 AR, G23, G27, and M Series feature anti-pinch flat technologies that are built into the rim.
+To combat the dreaded tubeless pinch-flat, the SES 2.3, 3.4, 4.5, and 6.7 launched in 2022, G23, G27, and M Series feature anti-pinch flat technologies that are built into the rim.
 Each technology aims to dissipate energy from impacts across a larger area to prevent cutting the tire against the rim.
 The “Wide Hookless Bead” is a lightweight technology for road, gravel, and mountain bike applications and reduces tubeless pinch-flats by 50%.
 The “Protective Rim Strip” is found on M7 and M9 Series wheels and completely eliminates the possibility of pinch-flatting.
 Each technology is created to best meet the needs of riders in their specific discipline.

 Fortunately, aside from preventative technology for flatting, there are quite a few options for you to quickly resolve the flat, and get rolling again quickly.